Skip to footer content

 End Sub

-This workaround silently breaks EAN-13 barcodes that begin with 0 if the format check is omitted.
-PDF417 is separately documented in GitHub issues as "very problematic — most scans never occur," affecting shipping labels, driver's licenses, and boarding passes.
+The format check is necessary so that EAN-13 values beginning with 0 are not trimmed by mistake.
+PDF417 is separately documented in GitHub issues as "very problematic — most scans never occur" on the iOS/Android engines, which is relevant for shipping labels, driver's licenses, and boarding passes.

 IronBarcode Approach

-IronBarcode returns the correct 12-digit UPC-A value without manual normalization.
-PDF417 is a supported format that reads reliably.
+IronBarcode returns the standard 12-digit UPC-A value through its managed engine.
+PDF417 is a supported format.
 The generation side is also available through IronBarcode's API:

 using IronBarCode;